 You’ve piled up a large sum of cash, and you’re finally ready to use it to purchase a home.
 Or perhaps you’ve built up significant equity in your current home, and are looking to sell it so you can downsize to a property you could buy in cash.

 Or maybe you’re a buyer who’s heard about these new Cash Offer programs real estate tech companies are advertising.

 You’re left to wonder: Does it even make sense to buy with cash in 2024, and what does the process look like?
 If only someone would create a step-by-step breakdown for you…

 We talked to the experts, who walked us through the finer details of buying in cash.
 Here’s what ahead-of-the-curve buyers need to know.

 Buying in cash has plenty of benefits — for one thing, you’ll be mortgage-free (sounds pretty nice!).
 You’ll also avoid the additional expense of mortgage insurance and save thousands on mortgage loan interest, since you won’t be paying any.

-But the biggest reason so many buyers are turning to cash in today’s ultra-hot seller’s market?
+But the biggest reason buyers are turning to cash?
 Gaining an edge over other bids.